criesbeck/cs325-js/README.md

 Clicking on _Show exercise_ next to **sumOfSquares** to see a description of what you need to do.
 For this example, you need to define a function **sumOfSquares** to take two numbers, square them, and return the sum.
 The description lists the tests cases your code needs to pass, e.g., <tt>sumOfSquares(3, 4)</tt> should return 5.

-In your file **solutions.js**, add the following code.
-This is deliberately wrong so that you can see what partial success looks like.
+Put the following code into your file **solutions.js**.
+This code is deliberately wrong, so that you can see what partial success looks like.

 ```
 function sumOfSquares(x, y) {